Ted Weems: Biography

-Weems was a Victor band from 1923 through 1933, although the final three sessions were released on Victor's newly created Bluebird label.
+Weems recorded for Victor/RCA Victor from 1923 through 1933, although the final three sessions were released on RCA Victor's newly created Bluebird Records label.
 He then signed with Columbia for two sessions in 1934 and subsequently signed with Decca from 1936.
 Weems also co-wrote several popular songs: "The Martins and the McCoys", "Jig Time", "The One-Man Band", "Three Shif'less Skonks", and "Oh, Monah!", which he co-wrote with band member "Country" Washburn.

 Weems moved to Chicago with his band around 1928.
-The Ted Weems Orchestra had more chart success in 1929 with the novelty song "Piccolo Pete", which rewarded him with his second Gold Record, and the #1 hit "The Man from the South".
+The Ted Weems Orchestra had more chart success in 1929 with the novelty song "Piccolo Pete", which rewarded him with his second gold record, and the number one hit "The Man from the South".
 The band gained popularity in the 1930s, making regular radio broadcasts.
 These included Jack Benny's Canada Dry program on CBS and NBC during the early 1930s, and the Fibber McGee & Molly program in the late 1930s.

-In 1936, the Ted Weems Orchestra gave singer Perry Como his first national exposure; Como recorded with the band (on Decca Records), beginning his long and successful career.
+In 1936, the Ted Weems Orchestra gave young singer Perry Como his first national exposure; Como recorded with the band for Decca Records, beginning his long and successful career.
 Among Weems's other discoveries were whistler-singer Elmo Tanner, sax player and singer Red Ingle, Marilyn Maxwell, who left the band for an acting career; and arranger Joe Haymes, who created the band's unique jazz-novelty style.
 Weems also signed 14-year-old ventriloquist Paul Winchell to a contract, after seeing him with one of the Major Bowes touring companies.
 The first season of the Beat the Band radio show (1940–1941) included Weems and his orchestra as part of the cast.

 In 1940, Weems and his orchestra were featured on Beat the Band on the NBC-Red radio network.

 In November 1942, Ted Weems and his entire band enlisted in the United States Merchant Marine, directing the Merchant Marine Band.
 Reorganizing his big band in 1945, he made records for Mercury, including the hits "Peg O' My Heart" and "Mickey".
 However, the biggest hit of Weems's career was a reissue on his former Decca label: the Weems Orchestra's 1938 recording of "Heartaches" topped the national charts for 13 weeks.

 For his August 4, 1933 session, Weems recorded six tunes, including "Heartaches".
-Since Victor wanted the recording made quickly, Weems and his band had time for only one rehearsal session prior to this.
+Since RCA Victor wanted the recording made quickly, Weems and his band had time for only one rehearsal session prior to this.
 Weems did not like the song at first, and decided to have Elmo Tanner whistle rather than use a vocalist.
 While rehearsing, someone came up with the idea of trying the song at a faster tempo than it was written for.
 The fast-tempo recording attracted very little attention after its release.